 The Strategic Policing Requirement (SPR) expects the Chief Constable and the Commissioner to meet not only local needs but also retain capability to meet national requirements.
 Cyber crime, where criminals make use of technology in their criminal activity, is a relatively new threat that will need co-operation between the National Crime Agency and the Force to protect local residents and businesses.
 The SPR is addressed at section 3.10.

-The force has made significant progress tackling gangs and organised crime and major reductions have been made in gun and knife crime as shown in Diagram 3 below.
-Work in this area will continue with partnerships and other organisations.
+The force has made significant progress tackling gangs and organised crime and major reductions have been made in gun and knife crime as shown in Diagram 3.
+This work will continue.